Your guide to doing business in the Netherlands

-All new employees will be required to be registered at the local municipality for their Sofi Number (BSN); this is to be required to be completed within 3 days of the employee starting the company.
+All new employees are required to be registered at the local municipality for their BSN citizen service number, this must be completed within 3 days of the employee starting the company.

 The details required to set up a new start are as follows:

 Expat new starts are required to provide the following documentation: